Rules of Internal Assessments

 Within each band there are a number of different classes.

 Any combination within that band of classes is possible.

-2nd class for Social Studies in A Band
+- 2nd class for Social Studies in the A Band

 Any combination is possible within these classes, the only criterion considered being the ability level within each subject area.

 Example 3 a student in the C Band: